China Ancient Trip, Day 3: Hong Kong

 The quick ride across the harbor

-As we didn't plan to go to HK Disneyland, so we check out the Tsim Sha Tsui neighborhood.
+As we didn't plan to go to HK Disneyland, we checked out the Tsim Sha Tsui neighborhood.
 Err...
 Yup!!
-We didn't plan to have fun at Disneyland, One might wonder... :D, We have been to Paris Disneyland in 2012 and since we only have two nights in HK, so we saved Disneyland maybe with Macau/Shenzen trip next time!
+We didn't plan to have fun at Disneyland.
+One might wonder... :D, We went to Paris Disneyland in 2012 and since we only have two nights in HK, we saved Disneyland, maybe with a Macau/Shenzhen trip next time!

 Right after breakfast, we took a taxi to the Victoria Harbour.
-It was not so crowded in the Star Ferry as we managed to seat the upper deck.
-Maybe it was in the Sunday morning.
-A rather quick ride to the other side of the harbor offered the moment reminiscence of previous boat rides or river cruise.
+It was not so crowded in the Star Ferry, as we managed to get seats on the upper deck.
+Maybe it was on the Sunday morning.
+A rather quick ride to the other side of the harbor offered a moment of reminiscence of previous boat rides or river cruises.
 But this one remains the most spectacular ocean crossing we had been through.

 The early morning view of HK city